Mast Cell Activation Syndrome

 Sleep.
 Research suggests your mast cells have a sleep-wake cycle too.
 By supporting your circadian rhythm, you can help to bring them back into balance.

 Additionally, we will help you to establish a solid routine, implement stress reduction, and heal and support the gut to give your body the best chance at reversing any evidence of this disease.
 By supporting your gut health, your immune system and your body’s detoxification processes, you can bring your mast cells back into balance.
-The process requires time and dedication and is best done with the support of a Functional Medicine Practitioner.
+The process requires time and dedication and is best done with the support of your designated Functional Medicine Practitioner.

 While our goal is always to prevent or reverse disease, we recognise that it is not always possible.
 However, it is certainly possible to live a fulfilling and functional life with a chronic condition such as MCAS – and although it may take some work, including dietary and lifestyle changes, you do not have to do it alone.